janepan9917/janepan9917.github.io/_posts/2022-04-06-canto-iv-pound.md

 ### Stanza 1

-We open on the dawn after the fall of Troy, after the Greeks have razed the city from the inside out:
+We open on the dawn following the fall of Troy, after the Greeks have razed the city from the inside out:

 > Palace in smoky light, <br>
 > Troy but a heap of smouldering boundary stones,